Health

 Pregnancy Weight Gain Calculator

-Calculate your recommended pregnancy weight gain based on IOM (Institute of Medicine) guidelines.
-Enter your pre-pregnancy weight, height, and current week of pregnancy.
+Track your recommended pregnancy weight gain by week based on IOM guidelines.
+Enter your pre-pregnancy weight, height, and current gestational week.

 Quick Answer